The 13 behavioral traditions behind every criterion.

 Primary Work

-Emotions Revealed and The Facial Action Coding System.
-Ekman's research on the universality of emotional expression and the role of micro-expressions in trust assessment establishes that human beings evaluate the authenticity of communication below conscious awareness.
-Inconsistency between channels — what is said versus how it is said — is detected automatically and produces distrust.
+Emotions Revealed.
+Ekman's research on the universality of emotional expression establishes that human beings evaluate the authenticity of communication below conscious awareness.
+Inconsistency between channels is detected automatically and produces distrust.

 Framework Application

-The voice consistency and structural cohesion criteria are grounded in Ekman's research on inconsistency detection.
-When the tone of copy shifts between sections, when the visual presentation contradicts the verbal claim, or when the confidence level varies across the asset, visitors detect the inconsistency through the same mechanism they use to detect inauthentic emotional expression — and distrust follows.
+The voice consistency and structural cohesion criteria are grounded in Ekman's research.
+When the tone of copy shifts between sections or the visual presentation contradicts the verbal claim, visitors detect the inconsistency through the same mechanism they use to detect inauthentic emotional expression.

 Informs: E1, E3, C7 and the visual hierarchy consistency requirements